 The bottom line

-CBD oil offers a lot of potential for patients with arthritis, thanks to its ability to reduce pain and inflammation as well as helping them get a better night’s sleep.
+CBD oil offers a lot of potential for patients with arthritis, thanks to its ability to possibly reduce pain and inflammation as well as possibly helping to get a better night’s sleep.

-If you’re interested in trying CBD oil for your arthritis, take care to source it from a reputable supplier and be sure to ask your doctor if CBD is the best option for you.
+If you’re interested in trying CBD oil for arthritis, take care to source it from a reputable supplier and be sure to ask your doctor if CBD is the best arthritis treatment for you.